Germany Travel Iceland Travel Ireland Travel Solo Travels Spain Travel the best of Travel Tips United Kingdom Travel

 Sharing is (not) caring – That’s right, you won’t have to share anything, you get the bed all to yourself, no shared funds (so no one will ask if you really need that second pair of shoes), no one will try to steal that yummy dessert from you. you get everything all to yourself! self-indulgence is what it’s all about.

 Freedom – You do what you want, when you want, how you want.
 You call the shots.
 There will be no compromising, arguing or debating.
 Do you feel like waking up at dawn and staring at the sunrise?
 Go for it!
 Feel like skipping all the long walks and just sitting at a coffee place, sipping lattes and people watching?
-Do it!
+Then a vacation in Italy is the right place to just do it!
 Want to hang out at your favorite museum all day long?
 Then that’s what you should do.
 There is no one to tell you shouldn’t, you can make it as glamorous or as gritty as you like. the world is your oyster!

 Meeting new people – Let’s face it, it is very hard meeting new people while you’re traveling with your partner, but making new friends when you travel alone is super easy!
 Just hang out at your hostel at evening time, ask people for directions and tips or even join a random table at the pub- you will be making new friends and even potential love interests before you know it!